Healthy Homes Assessment Titahi Bay

 Titahi Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Titahi Bay and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Titahi Bay and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applicable to your rental home.
+• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes